-- Hang Crepe Streamers in various sizes in the teams colors
+- Hang crepe streamers in various sizes in the teams’ colors.

-- If kids will be attending, Have a football Pinata (filled to the brim with candy/treats) ready for Half-time!
+- If kids will be attending, have a football pinata (filled to the brim with candy/treats) ready for half-time!

 Finger foods are often the fave at parties because they’re easy to walk around, give the guest the opportunity to try various dishes and make it easier to control portion size.

 Main Dish/ Finger Foods

 Need More Game Day Recipes?

 Check out our Superbowl Sunday Forum!
-Got a Great Budget Party Idea?, feel free to share it in the comments below!
+Got a Great Budget Party Idea?
+Feel free to share it in the comments below!